You can now get a Bid Bond (almost) instantly. For Bids under $100,000, click here

 Is There A Chance Of Being Denied?

-There is a chance that your license and permit bond will be denied by the insurance organizations and it would depend upon the background check that they did.
+There is a chance that your bid bond will be denied by the insurance organizations and it would depend upon the background check that they did.
 If they think that it will be a big risk to offer a Surety Bid Bond, they will deny your application.
-Credit history will also be a deciding factor because if you actually have a bad credit rating, it will be hard for you to get a Surety Bid Bond because businesses are considering you as a risk.
+Credit history will also be a deciding factor because if you have a bad credit rating, it will be hard for you to get a bid bond because businesses are considering you as a risk.
 For those who have a bad credit rating, you could still be approved, but you will have to pay an interest rate of 10 to 20 percent.